 - action (string): Target action - arguments (array, optional): Arguments - controller (string, optional): Target controller.
-If NULL current controllerName is used - package (string, optional): Target package. if NULL current package is used - subpackage (string, optional): Target subpackage. if NULL current subpackage is used - section (string, optional): The anchor to be added to the URI - format (string, optional): The requested format, e.g. ".html - additionalParams (array, optional): additional query parameters that won't be prefixed like \$arguments (overrule \$arguments) - absolute (boolean, optional): If set, an absolute URI is rendered

-- addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
+If NULL current controllerName is used - package (string, optional): Target package. if NULL current package is used - subpackage (string, optional): Target subpackage. if NULL current subpackage is used - section (string, optional): The anchor to be added to the URI - format (string, optional): The requested format, e.g. ".html" - additionalParams (array, optional): additional query parameters that won't be prefixed like \$arguments (overrule \$arguments) - absolute (boolean, optional): By default this ViewHelper renders links with absolute URIs.
+If this is FALSE, a relative URI is created instead - addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
 Only active if \$addQueryString = TRUE - useParentRequest (boolean, optional): If set, the parent Request will be used instead of the current one.
 Note: using this argument can be a sign of undesired tight coupling, use with care - useMainRequest (boolean, optional): If set, the main Request will be used instead of the current one.
 Note: using this argument can be a sign of undesired tight coupling, use with care